school closures free resources materials coronavirus corona virus covid materials help kids with schoolwork homework how to read

 If your children’s school is closed and you are uncertain how to help them learn or practice reading, you’ve come to a good starting place.
 DOG ON A LOG Books and printables are created by a mother with the mentor-ship of reading and dyslexia specialists.
 The Parent and Teacher Guides are written so that parents can start their children down the path of reading using scientifically-based methods.
 The free printables (especially the board games and card games) can make practicing reading a lot of fun.

 I know what it’s like to be uncertain and despondent on how to help my child learn to read.
 I create and give away these materials so other parents don’t have to feel lost the way I did.
 Because so many families struggle financially, all DOG ON A LOG printables are always free as are the Parent and Teacher e-Guides.
 The Pre-Reader Books and Sound Out (Decodable) books are priced to be as economical as possible.
 (Please ask your library to carry them for the families who cannot afford to buy books.
-Hardbacks are coming soon.)
+Hardbacks are now available for most titles.)
 Since many, if not most, libraries are closed for checking out physical books, you may want to contact your library and ask them to acquire digital versions of DOG ON A LOG books.
 Unlike the physical books, they have color images.
 I have requested that Overdrive reduce the price of DOG ON A LOG Books for libraries during the COVID19/Corona Crisis.
 I can not guarantee they will accept my books into that program, but if you contact them, please inform them I have done so.

 All collection books are available for sale for both retail and library users.
 They can be purchased as digital books from 24 Symbols,Apple,Baker & Taylor, Barnes and Noble, Bibliotheca, Google Play, Indigo, Kobo, Overdrive, Playster, Scribd, Tolino, and more.
 I am not able to provide links to the subscription services or for library/school purchase.
 However, their customers should be able to find them using their search functions.